7 Apr 2014

 Velvet Elvis (by Rob Bell)

-Rob Bell is quite a controversial writer in evangelical Christian circles, mainly due to his recent book 'Love Wins'.
+The writer Rob Bell is quite a controversial writer in evangelical Christian circles, mainly due to his recent book 'Love Wins'.
 He used to be the pastor of an American mega-church (which he founded) and is also the narrator on a series of videos known as 'Nooma'.
-I'm naturally suspicious of mega-churches in general, I wasn't particularly impressed with Nooma episodes that we saw in a house group, and I didn't much like the first book of Bell's that I read.
+I'm naturally suspicious of mega-churches in general.
+I wasn't particularly impressed with Nooma episodes that we saw in a house group.
+Worst of all, I didn't much like the first book of Bell's that I read.

 So I wasn't at all sure what to expect from 'Velvet Elvis', a book I had been thinking of buying for some time.
-I found it second-hand not long ago, and picked it up to read a couple of weeks ago - and found it remarkably appealing, right from the start.
+I found it second-hand not long ago, and picked it up to read a couple of weeks ago.
+I'm glad I gave the author another chance: I found this book very appealing, right from the start.

 The concept of God being concerned with all goodness and truth (not just that emanating from Christians) is one that I've been hearing and reading in many places recently.
 It's expanded upon in this book.
 I've always been keen on the idea of thinking about or 'testing' everything, going back to Scripture and (most importantly) to my relationship with God.
 I believe faith is a growing, moving concept that will inevitably embrace new ideas and - at times - throw away some outdated ones.

-There's an excellent chapter in this book explaining some of the basics of Jewish thought, such as the meaning of a 'yoke' - nothing to do with oxen - or the method whereby rabbis took disciples, and what was meant by 'binding and loosing' in the first century.
-Jesus was, after all, thoroughly Jewish, as were his followers and biographers; yet it's rare to hear a sermon letting us know that even the best-read Orthodox Jewish rabbis believed that the Scriptures needed constant re-evaluation and interpretation.
+There's an excellent chapter in this book explaining some of the basics of Jewish thought.
+The author explains, for instance, the meaning of a 'yoke' - nothing to do with oxen.
+He outlines, too, the method whereby rabbis took disciples, and enlarges on what was meant by 'binding and loosing' in the first century.
+Jesus was, after all, thoroughly Jewish, as were his followers and biographers.
+Yet it's rare to hear a sermon letting us know that even the best-read Orthodox Jewish rabbis believed that the Scriptures needed constant re-evaluation and interpretation.

 The rest of the book encourages us to look for God where we are, to understand that the church is a community intended to bless those outside it, not a holy huddle to meet on Sundays.
-It describes eternal life in terms of where we are now, as a continuum, and how Jesus talked about a new earth rather than an abstract heaven.
+It describes eternal life in terms of where we are now, as a continuum.
+It also reminds us that Jesus talked about a new earth rather than an abstract heaven.

 Helpful, inspiring and thought-provoking.
 Definitely recommended.